Earning and Redeeming Rewards Key to Hotel Loyalty

 - Delta Privilege and Hilton HHonors rank highest in a tie among hotel loyalty/rewards programs with an overall satisfaction score of 727 each.

-- Delta Privilege performs particularly well in the ease of redeeming points/miles, variety of benefits and reward program terms factors.
+- Delta Privilege performs particularly well in the ease of redeeming points/miles, a variety of benefits and reward program terms factors.

 - Hilton HHonors performs particularly well with ease of redeeming points/miles and ease of earning points/miles factors.